 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You need to be in good academic standing and have a cumulative GPA of 3.00.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 3.00.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have at least sophomore standing by the time the program begins.

 All University of Stirling courses are worth 5 U.S. credits.
 You must take 3 classes (15 credits) per semester.
 Additional information about the academic system at Stirling, including how to find courses and course descriptions, is in the Stirling Academic Planning and Course Equivalencies handout.

 Many courses you can take at University of Stirling have already been evaluated for UW-Eau Claire credit.
 To find courses that have been evaluated for Stirling, you will go to the Transfer Wizard site here: https://my.uwec.edu/psp/PUBLIC/EMPLOYEE/HRMS/c/EAU_SS_CUSTOM.EAU_TRNCRDWZ.GBL.